 Students arriving late to classes (including 1st period) will require a late pass from the front desk.
-Students who arrive late to class 3 times are issued an after-school detention.
-In cases of excessive tardiness, a meeting with the attendance committee will be scheduled and further disciplinary measures may be taken.
+Students who arrive late to class 5 times are issued a detention.
+In cases of excessive tardiness, a meeting with the administration may be scheduled and further disciplinary measures may be taken.